 - Short-term passes

-Your company’s employees will most likely fall into the first two categories.
-Professional workers — such as foreign managers, executives, and professionals — who make at least $3,600 a month can apply for an employment pass.
+Your company’s employees will most likely fall into the first category.
+Professional workers — such as foreign managers, executives, and professionals.
 Current employment pass holders and higher-earning foreigners can apply for a personalized employment pass, which is more flexible than other options.
 Finally, investors and entrepreneurs looking to start a business should apply for EntrePass.

 Requirements to Obtain a Singapore Work Pass